 PM Modi inaugurates Hindon Airbase for commercial use

-New Delhi, Mar 08: Prime Minister Narendra Modi inaugurated Hindon Airbase for commercial use on Friday.
+New Delhi, Mar 08: Prime Minister Narendra Modi, after inaugurating Hindon Airbase for commercial use in Ghaziabad, requested 'Pakistan Pleasers' to stop asking for Balakot air strike proof.
+He added that it was Pakistan who started crying in a tweet from 5 am on Feb 26.

+PM Modi inaugurated Hindon Airbase for commercial use on Friday.
 Uttar Pradesh CM Yogi Adityanath and Governor Ram Naik were also present.

 In the new airbase, only 80-seater aircraft will be allowed to operate.
 The Civil Enclave at the Air Force Station will be used to connect regional destinations to the national capital.